aryzing/starter-typescript/README.md

 ## prettier

-While the files to include is specified as a CLI argument, the files to exclude are specified in `.prettierignore`.
+While the files to include are specified using a CLI argument, the files to exclude are specified in `.prettierignore`.

 By default, prettier will output code to stdout.
 It does not report what parts of the code need to be fixed.